Two Christs era

 Surprisingly, that's still something.
 Don't beat up on yourself because its not for you.
 Its not for everyone and that's the truth.

-5) Don't over address or over-use yourself too much.
+5) Don't over-use yourself too much.

 College is supposed to be rewarding, not stressful, strike a balance somewhere.
+Same for career driven individuals, high stress means quicker burn-out which helps very little.

 6) Revisit your "Objective,"